 recent travel to a developing country or to any area where sanitation is poor

-ongoing diarrhoea that continues for more than 10 days.
+ongoing vomiting or diarrhoea that continues for more than 10 days.

 What are the symptoms of gastro?

-pain or cramps in the tummy area (abdomen)
+pain or cramps in the abddomen, tummy or puku

 Treatment for babies and children with gastro

-Any child less than 6 months old with diarrhoea and vomiting should be seen by a doctor urgently.
-Babies are at increased risk of dehydration from vomiting and/or diarrhoea.
+Any baby under 6 months old with diarrhoea and vomiting should be seen by a doctor straight away.
+Babies can be dehydrated and unwell quickly.
 Read more about caring for a baby with gastro.

-In most children, diarrhoea and vomiting will settle on its own after a few days.
-If your child has mild diarrhoea with vomiting you can look after your child at home.
+In most children, gastro will settle on it's own after a few days.
+You can look after your child at home.

-The main aim when looking after your child is to prevent dehydration caused by fluid loss due to vomiting and diarrhoea.
-This is best done by encouraging them to drink plenty of fluids – offer small amounts of fluid often rather than giving large amounts.
-Water is best but diluted (1/5 strength) juice, cordial or soup may also be given.
+The main aim is to prevent dehydration caused by fluid loss due to vomiting and diarrhoea.
+Encourage them to drink plenty of fluids – offer small amounts of fluid often rather than giving large amounts.
+Water is best but diluted juice, cordial or watery soup may also be given.

-Let your child eat if they're hungry, even if diarrhoea continues.
-Continuing to feed your child can speed up recovery and can reduce the length of time your child has diarrhoea.
+Let your child eat if they're hungry, even if vomiting and diarrhoea continues.
+Continuing to feed your child can help to speed up recovery.

-Make sure your child gets plenty of rest and keep them away from school or nursery until at least 48 hours after their symptoms have cleared.
+Make sure your child gets plenty of rest and keep them away from school or pre-school until at least 48 hours after their symptoms have cleared.

 Viral infections are the main cause of gastro in children.
 The common viruses are rotavirus and adenovirus but there are many others.